proalvo/timestamps/README.md

   cd timestamps
   node timestamps.js
   ```
+To update fom older version to new, just delete old _timestamps_ installation with `cd && rm -r timestamps` and clone the software again.

 ### Continue setting up the timestamps app
 - Open `https://127.0.0.1:8080/`.
 - In Bitfocus Companion, add a new connection.
 Use "Generic http" to create the connection.